agoering/spice-pinball/reference/current-budget.md

 _On RGB:_

-- Blue: 3.3k (orange, orange, red)
+- Green: 3.3k (orange, orange, red)
-- Green and Red: 1k (brown, black, red)
+- Blue and Red: 1k (brown, black, red)

 Using lower resistor values is fine for the pinball machine (provided the current budget allows for it), but it can be too bright for activities.
 Using a 1k or 10k resistor is more appropriate (they will result in currents of around 3.2 mA or 0.32 mA, respectively).
 For our activities, we use 10k resistors for all LEDs.